jmstein7/65c816_to_Xilinx/README.md

 Note: You must clock the device itself ABOVE 2mhz.
 I've tested it up to 6mhz.

 There is a thread discussing this project, with diagrams, at http://forum.6502.org/viewtopic.php?f=1&t=6788#p87188

+You can load your programs into RAM as .prg files.
+Enter "X" at the monitor prompt, and you can load your program via the XMODEM protocol.
+I use ExtraPuTTY.
+Note: you can control where in RAM your programs load in your .prg files.

+"C" clears the Zero Page and resets the stack.